 So how do you go about picking just one to work on first from your list?
 Your best bet is to look at the potential companies you can target with your final five ideas.

 Beside each of the ideas, list all the companies you can potentially target with the chosen hobby or brand.
-So for example, let’s say one of your ideas is sewing (Yes, this strategy can work with literally any hobby you have).
+So for example, let's say one of your ideas is sewing (Yes, this strategy can work with literally any hobby you have).
 So you could find some places you can contact to do with sewing, and list them beside your idea.
-After doing a quick Yahoo search, I found this magazine, this Facebook page and this Youtube channel.
+After doing a quick Yahoo search, I found a sewing magazine blog, this Facebook page and this Youtube channel.
 All potential targets with existing fan bases you can take advantage of.
 Besides these, there are plenty more sewing related media platforms which could be targeted.

 How do you go about finding these companies?
 Well, in your chosen search engine, search things like sewing club, sewing magazine, sewing forum and the like.
 They will give you places you can target, and lead you on to other related companies in your chosen subject.